USNS Hayes (T-AGOR-16): Conversion to acoustics research ship

 Hayes was reacquired by the Navy during fiscal year 1986 and was converted into an Acoustic Research Ship at Tacoma Boatbuilding Company, Tacoma, Washington.
 MSC placed the ship back into service in 1992, this time as USNS Hayes (T-AG-195).

 Hayes was equipped in 1994 with one-of-a-kind sensor arrays, including three acoustic deploy-able buoys from each of which were suspended a custom designed seven hundred channel High Frequency Baffled Cylindrical Array designed and built by the Westinghouse Oceanic Division of Annapolis, MD; and a Low Frequency Array of vertical line arrays designed and constructed by SAIC of McLean, Virginia.
 Each buoy provided over 1500 acoustic channels of information that required extensive processing by two Cray IV computers also custom designed for the application.
 The arrays and computer created a fully steerable sensor suit that could isolate noise sources in the submarines and assist in determining the source of excessive noise emitted by the submarine.

 Submarines to be used for test and development, and to be quietened by engineers using the data from the Hayes, would pass submerged through the three buoy arrays in the deep waters off Andros Island, Bahamas.

 History of operations

 Hayes was assigned to underwater acoustics research for the purpose of reducing the acoustic noise of underwater submarines.
 She was struck from the Naval Register in 2008 and laid up at the Philadelphia Naval Shipyard.

+Fate

+On December 16, 2021, ex-USNS Hayes was towed to Brownsville, TX, where she was scrapped the following year.